Folinics/Microsoft-365-Guides/Fix Desynced On-Prem AD and Azure AD Users.md

 ```

 #### Resolution Steps
 1. Connect to Azure Online.
 This will open a new window, prompting for credentials.
-This user will need to be an Azure AD.
+This user will need to be an Azure AD / Exchange admin.
 ```PowerShell
 Connect-MsolService
 ```